-- Insulin should be given through intravenous route & continued till acidosis & dehydration resolved. - Insulin drips 0.075-0.1 U/kg/hr (NO BOLUS). - Gradual correction by reducing serum glucose by 50-100 mg/dl/hr.
-(No hurry!). - Serum glucose often falls after fluid bolus due to increase in glomerular filtration with increased renal perfusion. - When acidosis resolved, insulin to be shifted to subcutaneous route. - Dextrose should be added to IVF whenever, serum glucose is less than 250 mg/dl. - Not lower insulin infusion unless, acidosis has been resolved.
+- Insulin should be given through an intravenous route & continued till acidosis & dehydration are resolved. - Insulin drips 0.075- 0.1 U/kg/hr (NO BOLUS). - Gradual correction by reducing serum glucose by 50-100 mg/dl/hr.
+(No hurry!). - Serum glucose often falls after fluid bolus due to an increase in glomerular filtration with increased renal perfusion. - When acidosis is resolved, insulin is to be shifted to the subcutaneous route. - Dextrose should be added to IVF whenever serum glucose is less than 250 mg/dl. - Not lower insulin infusion unless acidosis has been resolved.

-Do not reduce or discontinue the insulin infusion based solely upon the blood glucose
+Do not reduce or discontinue the insulin infusion based solely on the blood glucose